jasoncolburne/arad/documentation/design/README.md

 are short, understandable and debuggable.

 Within services, we maintain a similar rigidity and layering where layers only interact up and down with adjacent layers, in isolation from processes in their own layer.
 Thanks to A. Tucker for teaching me this technique.
+In the future, should we have the need for more complex behaviours, we may consider adding another `orchestration` layer between `api` and the `service` layer and some sort of data pipeline in the `infrastructure` layer that allows us maintain state during orchestration.

 By grouping functionality by user type/concern, we can scale components of the system independently, reacting to changes in user behaviour.